SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Configuration

-First, you need to define, how to open the Pitstop MFD (a part of the In Car Menu, aka ICM) in *Automobilista 2*.
-"I" is the default value for *openPitstopMFD*, which is **not** the standard binding of *Automobilista 2*.
+First, you need to define, how to open the Pitstop MFD (a part of the In Car Menu, aka ICM) in *Automobilista 2*. "i" is the default value for *openPitstopMFD*, which is **not** the standard binding of *Automobilista 2*.
 You need to change these bindings in *Automobilista 2*, since the standard bindings are controller buttons, for which unfortunately no events can be generated by software.

 	openPitstopMFD: *openHotkey*;
 	pitstopMFDMode: Event | Input | Play | Raw | Default;
 	previousOption: *previousOptionHotkey*; nextOption: *nextOptionHotkey*;
 	previousChoice: *previousChoiceHotkey*; nextChoice: *nextChoiceHotkey*

 Use the *...Option* and *...Choice* parameters to specify the keys, that will be send to *Automobilista 2* to control the Pitstop MFD.
-These parameters are defaulted to "Z", "H", "G" and "J", which are **not** the default bindings of *Automobilista 2* (see above).
+These parameters are defaulted to "z", "h", "g" and "j", which are **not** the default bindings of *Automobilista 2* (see above).

 The parameter *pitstopMFDMode* determines, how the communication to the simulator is handled.
 You can try different values for this parameter, if the Pitstop MFD does not open.
 Simulator Controller simulates keyboard input for the simulator and there are different ways to do that.
 These are named "Event", Input", "Play", "Raw" and "Default".
 For whatever reason, there is not the one method, which works for every Windows installation.
 For me, "Event" works best and is therefore the standard, if you don't supply the parameter.